chocoteam/pychoco/paper/paper.md

 a Python library that provides all-inclusive binding to the Java Choco-solver library [@prudhomme_2022].
 By all-inclusive, we mean that pychoco has no external dependencies and does not require the installation of Choco-solver or Java on the user's system.
+The choice of Python was motivated by its widespread use in the data science and AI communities, as well as its extensive use in education.
 The pychoco Python library supports almost all features of Choco-solver, is regularly updated, and is automatically built and distributed through PyPI for Linux, Windows, and MacOSX at each release.
 As a result, pychoco can seamlessly integrate into high-level constraint modelling Python